 - In the third year of membership in the OMF, the fee amounts to 0.2% of the amount in the OMF member’s personal account,

 After three years of continuous membership in the same OMF, the change of OMF is free of charge.

-A member of the OMF may change the fund’s category once a year and only within the same retirement society, only within the same pension company and only in the calendar month in which he or she is born.
+A member of the OMF may change the fund’s category once a year within the same pension insurance company in their birthday month without paying a redemption fee.